 Infrastructure comprises the physical systems that support populations and include structures such as water mains and sewers, bridges and tunnels, roadways, and electrical substations.
 Because these are static structures, they have defined capacities that may be affected by growth in a particular area.
-This chapter addresses how projects may affect the City's water and sewer infrastructure; other types of infrastructure are addressed in other Manual chapters.
+This chapter addresses how projects may affect the City's water and sewer infrastructure; other types of infrastructure are addressed in other Manual chapter.

-The purpose of this chapter is to assess whether projects undergoing review may adversely affect the City's water distribution or sewer system and, if so, assess the effects of such projects to determine whether their impact is significant.
-Potential mitigation strategies and alternatives are also presented in this chapter for use when significant adverse impacts are identified.
+The purpose of this chapter is to assess whether projects undergoing review may obversely affect the Cty's water distribution or sewer system and, if so, assess the effects of such projects to determine whether their monect is significant.
+Potential mitigation strategies and alternatives are also presented in this hapter for use when significant adverse impacts are identified.

-New York City's water and sewer network is fundamental to the operation, health, safety, and quality of life of the City and its surrounding environment, and it must be sized to fit the users and surface conditions in order to function adequately.
-Ensuring these systems have adequate capacity to accommodate land use or density changes and new development is critical to avoid environmental and health problems such as sewer back-ups, street flooding or pressure reductions.
-To avoid these problems, areas of the City that lack sufficient water or sewer capacity need infrastructure improvements.
+New York City's water and sewer network is fundamental to the operation, health, tafety, and quality of life of the City and its surrounding environment, and it must be sized to fit the users and surface conditions in order to function adequately.
+Ensuring these systems have adequate capacity to accommodate land use or density changes and new development is critical to avoid environmental and health problems such as sewer back-ups, street flooding, or pressure reductions.
+To avoid these problems, areas of the City the lack sufficient water or sewer capacity need infrastructure improvements.
 In addition, many regulations have been imposed on the City since the system was designed (including multiple Consent Orders by the State regulating the discharge of pollutants to ensure compliance with the Federal Clean Water Act) that pose new challenges for meeting water quality and combined sewer overflow (CSO) standards, especially as the population being served by the sewers increases.
-Thus, the City has a mandate to provide sufficient service to the community and meet increasingly stringent State and Federal requirements for improved water quality standards.
+Thus, the City has a mandate to provide sufficient service to the community and meeting stringent State and Federal requirements for improved water quality standards.

-Generally, only projects that increase density or change drainage conditions on a large site require an infrastructure analysis.
-In addition to water supply, conveyance and waste water treatment plant (WWTP) assessments, stormwater management is an integral component of an infrastructure analysis due to potential environmental impacts related to how much the built sewer and conveyance system can handle, and related effects such as street flooding, surcharging sewers downstream, sewer back-ups (SBUs), increases in CSOs, and pollutant loadings contained in CSOs or direct stormwater discharges to the City's surrounding waterbodies.
-Stormwater drainage is also a central element of the natural resources analysis described in Chapter 11, "Natural Resources," since stormwater is a substantial contributor of water into natural systems such as wetlands and adjacent waterbodies.
-Disruption of water and sewer services during construction should be addressed in Chapter 22, "Construction."
+Generally, only projects that increase density or charge drainage conditions on a large site require an infrastructure analysis.
+In addition to writer supply, conveyance and waste water treatment plant (WWTP) assessments, stormwater management is an integral component of an integration can handle, and related effects such as street flooding, surcharging sewers downstream sewer back-up (SBU), increases in CSOs, and pollutant loadings contained in CSOs or direct stormwater disc arge to the City's surounding waterbodies.
+Stormwater drainage is also a central element of the natural resources analysis described in Chapter 11, "Natural Resources," since stormwater is a substantial contributor of water not on the addressed in Chapter 22, "Construction."

 Section 200 of this chapter provides criteria to help determine which projects need an infrastructure analysis.
-For those projects requiring analysis, section 300 describes how to assess a project's potential for impacts on infrastructure.
+For those project requiring analysis, section 300 describes how to assess a project's potential for impacts on infrastructure.
 Section 400 provides guidance on whether the results of the infrastructure analysis identify a significant impact requiring mitigation.
 Sections 500 and 600 guide the applicant and lead agency in developing mitigation or alternatives, and Section 700 lists applicable regulations and standards.